dariushghasemi/pqtl_pipeline_finemap/README.md

 - According to the abovementioned explanations, fine-mapping outputs including independet variants, credible set, regional association plots were saved for 3 out of 6 tested protein sequence in `~/projects/pqtl_pipeline_finemap/output/cojo/<seqid>` (Thu, 23:45, 25-Apr-24).

+- The first two steps of the original workflow are not needed in this context.
+Therefore, it is better to start with the step 3, locus breaker, directly using protein GWAS summary stats from REGENIE which is already aligned (Fri, 11:58, 26-Apr-24).

 Dariush